gsrai2002/gsrai2002/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [https://gsrai2002.github.io/Portfolio/portfolio.html](https://gsrai2002.github.io/Portfolio/portfolio.html)
+- 👨‍💻 All of my projects are available at my [Portfolio](https://gsrai2002.github.io/Portfolio/portfolio.html)

 - 👯 I’m looking to collaborate on **open-source projects**